 "For almost six decades Segal has quietly produced some of the best fiction and essays in American literature..."—The New York Times

-The eagerly awaited follow-up to Ladies Lunch, beloved New Yorker writer Lore Segal's final story collection returns with further tales of the old friends who have loved and lunched together for over 40 years.
+The eagerly awaited follow-up to Ladies' Lunch, beloved New Yorker writer Lore Segal's final story collection returns with further tales of the old friends who have loved and lunched together for over 40 years.

 "Segal writes with welcome clarity about life’s final years, and if her characters are not always as wise as they think they are, Segal eyes them all with the unsentimental wisdom of a life spent writing wondrous stories and essays, a career spent telling the truth."—Slate

-Lore Segal is a master of the short story, and this story collection shows her in peak form.
+Lore Segal is a master of the short story, and this collection shows her in peak form.
 Profound, dark, and often hilarious, Segal portrays her characters foibles, eccentricities and passions with great compassion and exactness, as they grapple with life, aging, and each other.

 LORE SEGAL is the author of the Pulitzer Prize finalist Shakespeare's Kitchen, as well as the novels Half the Kingdom, Lucinella, Other People's Houses and Her First American.
 She is the recipient of the American Academy and the Institutes of Arts and Letters Award, a Guggenheim Fellowship, The O'Henry Prize and the Harold U. Ribalow Prize.
 She has written for The New Yorker, The New York Times, Harper's Magazine, The New Republic, and numerous other publications.
 In 2022, Segal was inducted into the American Academy of Arts and Science.
 She has also written children's books and translates from the German.
 Segal lives and works in New York City.